2025 Chicago White Sox season: Media

-This will be the first season that White Sox games will be aired on the newly established Chicago Sports Network, which directly replaced the team's regional network NBC Sports Chicago effective October 1, 2024.
+The 2025 season was the first season where White Sox games were aired on the newly established Chicago Sports Network which directly replaced the team's regional network NBC Sports Chicago effective October 1, 2024.

 Ballpark

 The name of the White Sox ballpark was changed to Rate Field on December 17, 2024, having previously been named Guaranteed Rate Field since late 2016.
 This was done in accordance to the park's title sponsor Rate shortening their name from Guaranteed Rate earlier in 2024.